kurogane13/git_statistics/README.md

 - Delete all log files
 - Generate a futuristic HTML report from a created log file

+### You can view screenshots from the program in the screenshots folder

 ## 🚀 Getting Started

 1. Clone this repository: